-Because sites 1-4 are nonvacant and nonvacant sites comprise more than half of Sierra Madre's sites inventory, Government Code Section 65583.2(g)(2) requires that the City analyze the extent to which existing uses may constitute an impediment to additional residential development, past experience in converting existing uses to higher density residential development, market trends and conditions, and regulatory or other incentives to encourage redevelopment.
+Because sites 1-4 are nonvacant and comprise more than half of Sierra Madre's sites inventory, Government Code Section 65583.2(g)(2) requires that the City analyze the extent to which existing uses may constitute an impediment to residential development, past experience in converting existing uses to higher density residential development, market trends and conditions, and regulatory or other incentives to encourage redevelopment.
+City staff reached out to the eight property owners of the rezone sites 1-4, and received a response from seven owners that they were in support of the upzoning and were open to the possibility of redeveloping their properties (refer to Table C-1 in Appendix C).
 In each of the site descriptions which follow, there is a discussion of property owner interest, deteriorated housing conditions, common ownership and other factors that provide substantial evidence to support redevelopment.

 Site 1.
 Rezoning of nine properties on the 200 block of West Mariposa Avenue to R-3-30 (30 to 34 du/acre).
 Properties are currently developed with older single-family, duplex and fourplex units, ranging in age from 1895 to 1948.
 Most units are modest, with a low improvement to land value ratio and numerous units are in substandard condition and exhibit deferred maintenance.
-The combined site consists of 25 existing units with a potential net gain of 48 units under the new R-3-30 zoning designation.
+The combined site consists of 25 existing units with a potential net gain of 42 units under the new R-3-30 zoning designation (based on a realistic development density of 30 units/acre, or 88% of the maximum 34 units/acre permitted).
 Two of the parcels under common ownership were identified as R3-H (20 units/acre) in the prior Housing Element, and therefore to carry over to the 2021-2029 Element, will allow 20 du/acre by-right for inclusion of 20% low income units (see Housing Element Program #6).
 The three parcels on Lima Street in this site are also under common ownership, and the property owner has contacted the City expressing interest in redevelopment.
 The two parcels at 307 and 313 Mariposa each contain a single-family home and fourplex, and have improvement values which exceed the value of the land.
 Therefore, these two parcels do not meet the substantial evidence test for likely to redevelop, and their six unit net capacity has been subtracted from the realistic site capacity in Table IV-2.